The Legend of Zelda: Rebel Assassin

 The word gave Link a breath of encouragement as did the exasperated sound that escaped from Rivero's lips in response.

 Link pulled the trigger.
-There was a flare of orange light as the arrow was propelled forward.
+There was a flare of orange light as the arrow flew free.

 The arrow spun through the air like a bolt of lightening, ripping the atmosphere in its deadly path.
 It sliced through the running man's leg and he stumbled to the ground, crying out in pain.
-The four assassins of the Royal Red Order surrounded him in an instant, their weapons ready and aimed.
-Link had reached him first, eager to claim his kill and pass the Test.
+The four assassins surrounded him in an instant, their weapons ready and aimed.
+Link had reached him first, eager to claim his kill and pass the Trial.

 "Nice work, Link," Kisho said with a tight smile.
 "Finish this."